hansthieryt/BattExpDataAna-UT/DA_Function/DA03_Function_Coulombic_Efficiency_README.md

 # `DA03_Function_Coulombic_Efficiency.py`

-This function is part of the **Direct Plotting Module** in the **Battery Experiment Data Analysis - University of Twente (BattExpDataAna-UT)** repository.
+This function is part of the **Data Processing & Plotting Module** in the **Battery Experiment Data Analysis - University of Twente (BattExpDataAna-UT)** repository.
 It is responsible for calculating and plotting **Coulombic Efficiency (CE)** along with charge and discharge capacities over multiple battery cycles.

 ---